 Remember, this is an indicative timeline – your house move may be very different.
-We’ve helped hundreds of people move into their dream Crest Nicholson home, so if you’re ever feeling lost, our Sales Advisors are on-hand to offer you any advice you need.
+We’ve helped hundreds of people move into their dream Crest Nicholson home, so if you’re ever feeling lost, our Sales Executives are on-hand to guide you through the home buying process.

 There are a number of key companies you’ll need to inform about your change of address.
 Even if you take advantage of the Royal Mail’s Redirection service, you should take the time to inform some organisations of your move directly.

 To keep your details secure, banks and other financial institutions will often use your address to verify your identity.
 Be sure to keep them updated:

 Your building and contents insurance provider will need to be informed of where you are moving and when.
 It’s also worth checking if your belongings are covered for the move – if not, you may want to add this or seek it out from your removals company.

 Elsewhere, you should also update any car, home, pet, life, health or mobile phone insurance you’ve taken out.

 Inform your gas, water and electricity providers that you’ll be moving.
 Give them the exact date and supply them with photographs of your meter readings to ensure you get charged the right amount.

 Let any other services you pay for know that you’re moving, too.
 These can include things like:

 Find a doctor’s practice local to your new home and register as a patient to minimise any delays should you need treatment.